ABOUT DIETETIC INTERNSHIP

 - A Childhood and Adolescent Weight Management Self-Study Module offered by the Commission on Dietetic Registration (CDR).

-The Dietetic Internship is a full-time (40 hours/week) nine-month program that begins in August annually.
+The Dietetic Internship is a full-time (40 hours/week) ten-month program that begins in August annually.
 To meet all the requirements for the program, the intern must complete the required didactic work, supervised practice hours, graduate coursework, the Childhood and Adolescent Weight Management Self-Study Module, and demonstrate satisfactory performance and competence throughout the program rotations, as evaluated by site preceptors and the Dietetic Internship Director.
 The intern must complete all program and self-assessments.
 The intern must demonstrate no misconduct, academic or non-academic, and must perform ethically in accordance with the values of the Academy of Nutrition and Dietetics.
 The intern will receive a Dietetic Internship Verification Statement following successful completion of the dietetic internship.
 Their name will also be submitted to CDR for eligibility for the RD exam.